samuel-wj-chapman/2d--3d/README.md

 ```
 note the docker image may require you to create an account and generate a key with nvidia if you have not already.

+;things to add

+colour changes for objects

+decimate point clouds